 In the department, national chain, outlet, specialty store and off-price sales channels, we are the largest provider of layette and sleepwear for babies and young children based on market share.
 Layette is comprised of a complete range of apparel and related products for newborns.
-Our aggregate market shares in fiscal 2002 in these channels were approximately 30% for layette and 29% for sleepwear for babies and young children, which represent greater than four and two times the market shares of the next largest brands.
+Our aggregate market shares in fiscal 2002 in these channels were approximately 28% for layette and 29% for sleepwear for babies and young children, which represent four and two times, respectively, the market shares of the next largest brands.
 In these channels, our share of the playclothes market for babies and young children grew from 4.2% in 2001 to 5.0% in 2002.

 Our top wholesale customers are leading children's retailers in the United States: Kohl's, Kids "R" Us/Babies "R" Us, JCPenney, Federated, May Company, Sears and Mervyn's.
 In the fourth quarter of 2000, we began selling our products in the mass channel by launching the Tykes brand in all Target stores nationwide.
-At the end of the second quarter of 2003, we began shipping products under our new Child of Mine brand, which are being sold in substantially all Wal-Mart stores in the United States.
+At the end of the second quarter of 2003, we began shipping products under our new Child of Mine brand, which are now being sold in substantially all Wal-Mart stores in the United States.
 In addition, we extend the reach of the Carter's Classics and Tykes brands in our channels through licensing arrangements with 18 marketers of related baby and young children's products who collectively generated \$113.8 million of branded wholesale sales in 2002, resulting in \$8.4 million of royalty income to us.
-We license our Child of Mine brand to many of our licensee partners for further brand extension into Wal-Mart.
+We license our Child of Mine brand to many of our licensee partners who sell products to Wal-Mart which extends our brand into additional product categories at Wal-Mart.
+See "Business-Products and Markets-Licensed Products" for a listing of our licensees.